lucavergallo/Agency-Landing-page/README.md

-# Frontend Mentor - Blogr landing page solution
+# Frontend Mentor - Agency landing page solution

-This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is a solution to the [Agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).

 ## Table of contents